Phi Phi Island Village Beach Resort Unveils Original “Chao Lay” Southern Thai Design Concept with 100 Stylish Bungalows

-Phi Phi Island Village Beach Resort has completed an extensive THB160 million (AU$6 million) refurbishment program with 100 of the island resort’s 201 unique bungalows re-launched with a fresh, contemporary Thai feel just in time for Thailand’s high season.
+Phi Phi Island Village Beach Resort is scheduled to complete an extensive THB160 million (USD4.5 million) refurbishment programme in October that will see 100 of the island resort’s 201 unique bungalows re-launched with a fresh, contemporary Thai feel just in time for Thailand’s tourist high season in November.

 The overall vision for the renovations follows a “Chao Lay Southern Thai design concept”.
-Chao Lay means “people of the sea” in the Thai dialect used on Phi Phi Island and therefore provides a fitting name for a style that complements rather than dominates the natural island environment.
-The renovations also offer guests a rare combination of natural simplicity and comfort in one of Thailand’s most inspiring destinations.
+Chao Lay means “people of the sea” in the Thai dialect used in this part of Thailand and therefore provides a fitting name for a style that complements rather than dominates the natural island environment.
+The renovations will also offer guests a rare combination of natural simplicity and comfort in one of Thailand’s most inspiring destinations.

-“Although the main aim was to upgrade our rooms and facilities to keep up with the demands of visitors from around the world, we have also been very careful not to lose the essence of Thai culture and tradition that people expect whenthey visit our country,” said Mr. Chao Treenawong, General Manager, Phi Phi Island Village Beach Resort.
+“Although the main aim is to upgrade our rooms and facilities to keep pace with the demands of visitors from around the world, we have also been very careful not to lose the essence of Thai culture and tradition that people expect when they visit our country,” said Mr. Chao Treenawong, General Manager, Phi Phi Island Village Beach Resort.
+“Contemporary Thai design is still a major attraction, even on a remote island like Koh Phi Phi, but it must also evolve with the times.”

 To strike a balance between authentic Thai architecture and a more modern tropical resort style, Thailand-based design firm Last Word Studio was engaged to create stylish interiors for the revamped bungalows while drawing on southern Thai architectural traditions.
-Spacious, airy, comfortable living spaces have long been a Thai signature with properties built largely from local materials, to blend with the tropical surroundings and focus on air circulation to keep accommodation cool in the year-round hot climate.
+Spacious, airy, comfortable living spaces have long been a signature in this part of the Kingdom with properties built largely from local materials to blend with the tropical surroundings and a focus on air circulation to keep accommodation cool in the year-round hot climate.

-In addition to the rooms, the resort recently completed the new-look restaurant called Api and is putting the finishing touches on a stylish new al fresco coffee club called Bean/Co, as well as introducing a new menu to the recently renamed The Beach House.
-These three outlets complement the elegant architecture and ambiance of the resort’s Ruan Thai restaurant, Phi Phi Island’s only authentic Thai dining experience.
+In addition to the rooms, the resort recently completed the new-look restaurant called Api and is putting the finishing touches on a stylish new al fresco coffee club called bean/Co, as well as introducing a new menu recently renamed The Beach House.
+These three outlets compliment the elegant architecture and ambiance of the resort’s Ruan Thai restaurant, Phi Phi Island’s only authentic Thai dining experience.